 We trained two model variants: a full model with temporal features, and a model without temporal features to isolate what matters beyond momentum.
 Both used a temporal train/test split (75/25 by date) to prevent data leakage.
 The target variable: did the brand appear for the same query and platform on the next day?

-Overall persistence rate is 29%, matching Spotlight's 30% benchmark; among brands that appeared on day N, 82.6% persist to day N+1.
+Overall persistence rate is 29%; among brands that appeared on day N, 82.6% persist to day N+1.
+The bottleneck is getting in, not staying in.

 The low headline number is driven by the 1,871 observations where the brand was absent on day N; those break through only 6% of the time.
 Among brands that did appear on day N, 82.6% persisted to day N+1.
 The persistence question is really two questions: how hard is it to get in (very hard; 6% breakthrough rate), and how hard is it to stay in once you are there (not very; 82.6% retention).
 The first appearance is the bottleneck.